ajbanjara/Wireshark/Development/Roadmap.md

 Other proposed items (possibly out of date, see wiki source):

-* Items marked with 1️⃣ in the TODO list of [Development/SNMP](/Development/SNMP) since rev148 2007-08-30
+* Items marked with :one: in the TODO list of [Development/SNMP](/Development/SNMP) since rev148 2007-08-30
-* Keep plugin API and ABI stable and versioned, so binary plugins will reliably work with more than one Wireshark version (ABI changes can be followed here: [https://abi-laboratory.pro/tracker/timeline/wireshark/](https://abi-laboratory.pro/tracker/timeline/wireshark/)) since rev2033 2011-10-30
+* Keep plugin API and ABI stable and versioned, so binary plugins will reliably work with more than one Wireshark version (ABI changes can be followed here: <https://abi-laboratory.pro/tracker/timeline/wireshark/>) since rev2033 2011-10-30
   * Run `tools/git-compare-abis.sh` in the Git repository right before the release since rev2033 2011-10-30
   * Bump library versions as needed based on [Libtool's documentation](http://www.gnu.org/software/libtool/manual/html_node/Updating-version-info.html) in `*/Makefile.am` and `*/CmakeList.txt` (don't forget updating `debian/*.symbols`) since rev2033 2011-10-30 for autotools, rev3305 2014-05-30 for cmake
   * When major library version bumps are needed `*.CMakeList.txt`-s have to be changed at two locations and `debian/lib*N.*` files have to be updated and renamed